 The THS governing body ensures there are procedures in place (as described below) to manage safeguarding concerns, or allegations against staff (including supply staff and volunteers) that might indicate they would pose a risk of harm to children.
-Concerns including allegations that may meet the harms test should be addressed as set out in Part four of KCSIE.
+Concerns including allegations that meet the threshold of the harms test should be addressed as set out in section one of Part four of KCSIE.
+Should the allegation not meet the harms test threshold then section two of Part Four of KCSIE should be followed.

 There are procedures in place to make a referral to the Disclosure and Barring Service (DBS) if a person in regulated activity has been dismissed or removed due to safeguarding concerns, or would have been had they not resigned (see below).
-In the case of proven professional misconduct the Teaching Regulation Authority (TRA) would be notified.
+In the case of proven professional misconduct the Teaching Regulation Agency (TRA) would be notified.
 This is a legal duty and failure to refer when the criteria are met is a criminal offence.

-The guidance in Pt 4 of KCSIE para 211-266 should be followed where it is alleged that anyone working in the school or college that provides education for children under 18 years of age, including supply teachers and volunteers has:
+The guidance in Pt 4 of KCSIE should be followed where it is alleged that anyone working in the school or college that provides education for children under 18 years of age, including supply teachers and volunteers has: